vespa-engine/documentation/en/tutorials/hybrid-search.md

 </pre>
 </div>

-The bm25 profile calculates the relevance score ( "relevance": 25.5..)
+The bm25 rank profile calculates the relevance score ( "relevance": 25.5..), this was configured in the schema as:

 <pre>
 rank-profile bm25 {